jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 When installing the MSM6242 circuit, include components Y800, C810, and VC800.
 When installing the RTC-62423A circuit, Y800, C810, and VC800 are omitted.

 ## BOM
 The individual line items of non-legacy components with Digi-Key and manufacturer part numbers can be found [here](/BOM/Amiga_2000_EATX_REV21_SHOPPINGLIST.csv).
 This file can be used as a reference for ordering.
 This CSV file can be uploaded into your Digi-Key cart, automatically adding the required items to your cart.
 It will also tell you when bumping the quantity to the next price break will save you money.
 Quite nice!
+Note that some items are optional, depending on your desired configuration.

 Each individual component and PCB reference can be found [here](/BOM/2000ATX-REFERENCE_REV21.csv).
 This is a useful reference for placing parts, especially for those locations where labeling the component value was not possible.